shahzaneer/Git-and-Github-Fundamentals/ssh.md

 ```
 clip < ~/.ssh/id_ed25519.pub
 ```
+BY the above command your SSH key is copied to your clipboard

-- Now add the paste in github SSH key
+- Now  paste SSH Key in Github Account